symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When using any of the Jackalope PHPCR implementations, you can activate logging
-to log to the symfony log, or profiling to show information in the Symfony2
+to log to the symfony log, or profiling to show information in the Symfony
 debug toolbar:

 .. configuration-block::